kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 #.
 All :math:`y_i` values are independent of each other.
 This again is violated in cases where the data are collected in time order and the :math:`y_i` values are autocorrelated.

-**Note**: derivation of the model's coefficients do not require these assumptions, only the derivation of the coefficient's confidence intervals require this.
+.. note:: Derivation of the model's coefficients do not require these assumptions, only the derivation of the coefficient's confidence intervals require this.

+Also, if we want to interpret the model's :math:`S_E` as the estimated standard deviation of the residuals, then it helps if the residuals are normally distributed.

 .. _LS-CI-for-model-parameters: